kaihendry/recordmydesktop2.0/README.md

-A better tool than [recordmydesktop](http://en.wikipedia.org/wiki/RecordMyDesktop) for creating screencasts from Archlinux (typically) to HTML5 video using .webm and .mp4 for Apple
+A better tool than [recordmydesktop](http://en.wikipedia.org/wiki/RecordMyDesktop) for creating screencasts from Archlinux (typically) to HTML5 video using .webm (For Firefox) and .mp4 (H264) for Apple.

 Usage: r2d2.sh [options] [output filename].webm